• About Texas Travel Talk

 The average time it takes to get there from Dallas is 20 minutes.

 Arlington is a world of wonders, and spending a day here is easy.
-Depending on what your family likes, there is Texas Live!, Six Flags Over Texas, Six Flags Hurricane Harbor, Globe Life Park in Arlington, and AT&T Stadium.
+Depending on your family’s preferences, there are options such as Texas Live!, Six Flags Over Texas, Six Flags Hurricane Harbor, Globe Life Park in Arlington, and AT&T Stadium.
 Texas Live! might just be one of the most underrated venues in Arlington, but it happens to be one of Texas’s top attractions.
 This is the place to see live concerts, sports events, and unique festivals and events almost every weekend.

 With plenty of outdoor fun at Six Flags and tons of indoor fun, you’ll get a chance to see some of Arlington’s most famous attractions in just one day.
-You may find it beneficial to view ways to save on attractions in Arlington and its surroundings,
+You may find it beneficial to explore ways to save on attractions in Arlington and its surrounding areas.

 2. Grand Prairie, Texas